Kimiblock/moeOS.config/readme.md

 # moeOS.Config

-An automatically configured Arch Linux configuration.
-Simple and Efficient
+An automatically generated package to configure Arch Linux.
+Simple and easy to use.

 ---